 We have planted, restored and laid many miles of hedges in recent years and have an annual programme of creating new and repairing old ponds and water features.

-Our crops end up as flour for biscuits and some bread-making; Carling and Carlsberg beer; animal feeds and our oilseeds will end up variously as cooking oil, bio-fuel to be blended with diesel or frying.
+Our crops end up as flour for biscuits and some bread-making; Carling and Carlsberg beer; animal feeds and our oilseeds will end up variously as cooking oil, bio-fuel to be blended with diesel or frying oil.